liferay/clay/clayui.com/content/docs/css-framework/satellites/images-aspect-ratio.md

 ### Aspect Ratio Item

-> Use `aspect-ratio-item` if you want to keep the content's original size and crop the visible area.
+> Add the `aspect-ratio-item` class to an image to keep the content's original size and crop the visible area.

 <div class="row">
 	<div class="col-3">